10 essential steps for expats arriving in the Netherlands

 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

-8. Utilities - Depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV, and telephone.
+8. Utilities - depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV and telephone.
 You may also want to get a Dutch mobile phone number which start with a 06 prefix.
-See our primer on utilities here.
+See our article on utilities in the Netherlands.

 9. Orientate around the neighbourhood - start getting to know your local area.
-Find out where the shops and supermarkets are, the public transport options and where to dispose of your rubbish/recycling.
-If you have children what are the schooling arrangements?
+Find out where the shops and supermarkets are, the public transport options and how to dispose of your rubbish and recycling.
+If you have children what are the childcare or schooling arrangements?

 Try integrating a little into the local way of life.
 Introduce yourself to the neighbours.
 Consider buying a bike which is a great way of getting around.
 And learn a few words of Dutch.